Internal Links

 astronauts were privileged to use that technology.
 In recent years a few astronauts

-have sunk to pretty dubious levels, charging huge sums of money to sign autographs and
+have started charging significant sums of money to sign autographs and

-pose with people.
-It's sad to see this.
-At least Neil Armstrong hasn't sunk to that level!
-I'd risk my life tomorrow if
+pose with people!
+It's a bit sad to see this.
+At least Neil Armstrong didn't sink to that level!
+I'd risk my life tomorrow to go to Mars if

 YouTube Saturn V launch compilation